 It’s ready.
 Now what?

 Once your first round of fermentation is complete (for me, it’s between 2-3 weeks), it’s time to bottle and bubble!
 This is known as the second ferment, or 2F if you start hanging around fermentation-focused Facebook groups.
-Your batch won’t be carbonated just yet, at least not like the ones you get at the store (sometimes it will never get that fizzy, as brands may add extra CO2).
+Your batch won’t necessarily be carbonated just yet, at least not like the ones you get at the store (sometimes it will never get that fizzy depend what and whether you add to it for flavor, as brands may add extra CO2).
 This happens during the second, anaerobic fermentation.

 You’ll need either wide-mouth mason jars or swing-top bottles to help keep the air in during 2F.
 As the yeast continues to eat the sugar, the fermentation creates carbonation, which is mostly released in the first round.
 In the second round, we keep it in—but not too long, otherwise, it could explode and you’ll have a sticky mess and shards of glass to clean up and things could get dangerous.